jobrouter/typo3-data/Documentation/developer.rst

 ---------

 Synchronising a JobData table into an :ref:`own table
-<usage-create-table-link-own>` has some advantages and disadvantages compared
+<module-create-table-link-own>` has some advantages and disadvantages compared
 to the simple synchronisation type described above: